codebox/old-time-radio/README.md

     * fade out audio
     * fade page to black
     * say goodnight
-* Is there any point adding a volume control?
 * Spacebar should pause audio, second press should resume last station

 ## Bugs